Sunye199/HaoranSun.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-Chien Shiung Wu is a professor of artificial intelligence at the Stanford AI Lab.
-Her research interests include distributed robotics, mobile computing and programmable matter.
-She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+Haoran Sun received B.S degree from the North China University of Science and Technology, in 2022.
+She is currently pursuing the master’s degree with the North China University of Science and Technology.
+Her research interests include machine vision and graphic image processing.
 {style="text-align: justify;"}